-At the Law Office of Joshua L. Goldstein, our compassionate Los Angeles immigration lawyers are dedicated to protecting the rights and interests of immigrants.
+At the Goldstein Immigration Lawyers, our compassionate immigration lawyer in Los Angeless are dedicated to protecting the rights and interests of immigrants.
 Immigrants help our nation thrive and we work hard to provide them legal protection whenever necessary.
 We have an office on the east coast, in Boston, and a second office on the west coast, in Los Angeles.
 If you are in need of immigration-related legal assistance, or assistance regarding immigration if you work in the entertainment industry, please do not hesitate to contact our team today to learn more about what we can do for you.

 - Ninth Circuit Ruling: Trump Administration has Broad Discretion to End Temporary Protected Status (TPS) - September 16, 2020